Massive Clean-Up Underway After Shipping Containers and Rubbish Wash Ashore on West Sussex Coast

-28km of Coastline Scoured for Debris
+28km of Coastline Wiped Clean of Dangerous Debris

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.